BIDS/repro-case-studies/case-studies/zzhang.md

 ## How or where did you learn about reproducibility?

 I learned the reproducible practices since the first time I submitted my homework project in college and ever since.
-I need to write a README file along with my code so the TA can compile and run my code to test if my solution is right.
+I need to write a README file along with my code so the teaching assistant could compile and run my code to test if my solution is right.
 The later research experience follows the same path.

 ## What do you see as the major challenges to doing reproducible research in your domain, and do you have any suggestions?